symfony/symfony-docs/book/templating.rst

         <!-- The url() method was introduced in Symfony 2.8.
 Prior to 2.8, you
              had to use generate() with UrlGeneratorInterface::ABSOLUTE_URL
-             passed as third argument. -->
+             passed as the third argument. -->
         <?php echo $view['actions']->render(
             $view['router']->url('...'),
             array('renderer' => 'hinclude')